 Prime Minister Modi highlighted that the two countries have close cooperation and common approaches on matters of mutual interest at various international forums.

 He added that the two countries will continue extending mutual support for each other at such forums.

 "The great India would not be possible without presence of India in Belarus.
-We are ready to provide to Indian">Indian companies, to Indian">Indian business, the most favourable and ideal conditions for doing business in our country.
+We are ready to provide to Indian companies, to Indian business, the most favourable and ideal conditions for doing business in our country.
 This is the example, which we already have with other countries," he said.